You must register with Ofsted or a childminder agency if you want to be paid to look after children under 8 for more

 - the Early Years Register to only look after children aged 5 and under

 - the Childcare Register to look after children aged 5 to 7

 - both registers to look after children of all ages

-The Early Years Register is for children from birth up to the 31 August after their 5th birthday.
-After that you must be on on the Childcare Register to look after children after that, up to their eighth birthday.
+The Early Years Register is for children from birth up to the 31 August after their fifth birthday.
+You must be on the Childcare Register to look after children after that, up to their eighth birthday.

-You can be fined £5,000, sent to prison or both if you provide childminding or daycare services without being registered.
+You can get an unlimited fine or be sent to prison or both if you provide childminding or daycare services without being registered.

 You can register as an individual or as an organisation.

 Joining the voluntary part of the Childcare Register

 You can apply to the voluntary part of the Childcare Register if you want to do childcare for which registration isn’t compulsory, eg look after children aged 8 and above.